 The Brooke-Alvinston Skating Club is proud of our synchronized skating teams!
 Our teams have been successful since 2002, when we first started out with our coach Jacoba Dodge.
-We have grown from one team to four teams that will be competing this year.
-The teams that we are fielding are Beginner 1, Beginner 2, Elementary and Novice.
-We also have one “Intro to Synchro” – Beginner 1 team that will be skating at our carnival.
+We have three teams competing this year.
+The teams that we are fielding for the 2016/2017 season are, Beginner 2, Elementary, and Prenovice.
 We are looking forward to another exciting year with all of our teams.

-If you or your child is interested in skating synchro with the Alvinston Ice Angels (or Jacoba’s adult teams –“On the Edge” (Adult 3) or “Ice FX” (Adult 2) please email the coach directly –firstname.lastname@example.org and the synchro chair –Tanya Lassaline email@example.com
+If you or your child is interested in skating synchro with the Alvinston Ice Angels (or Jacoba’s adult teams – “On the Edge” (Adult 3) or “Ice FX” (Adult 2) please email the coach directly – firstname.lastname@example.org and the synchro chair – Shelley Atwell – email@example.com

 Go Alvinston Ice Angels Go!